-A detailed discussion of legislative activity for the 2013 and 2014 legislative sessions can be found in Note 6 of the 2014 System CAFR.
+A detailed discussion of legislative activity for the 2014 and 2015 legislative sessions can be found in Note 6 of the 2015 System CAFR.

-The 2015 Legislative session has begun and includes the adoption of the fiscal year 2016-2017 biennial budget.
-Additional legislative changes may be proposed during the session.
+The 2016 Legislative session has begun and additional legislative changes may be proposed during the session.
 NHRS cannot now predict what additional changes, if any, may be proposed or enacted into law.